-The Coherence (or correlation2) in the diffuse sound field between channels of a stereophonic recording is often regarded as a parameter which influences spatial perception and sound color significantly (see [5], [8], [17], [19] and [25]).
+The Coherence (or correlation) in the diffuse sound field between channels of a stereophonic recording is often regarded as a parameter which influences spatial perception and sound color significantly (see [5], [8], [17], [19] and [25]).
 Diffuse field correlation is seen as a deciding parameter for the differences in perception between various types of stereophonic recording (see figures 30-33).
 For example, arrangements with increased microphone spacing are known to have better spatial imaging qualities (see, for example, [36])

 The parameter "interchannel correlation" in the diffuse sound field should be given more consideration with respect to Double-M/S recording as it is essential for directional imaging and tonal differences between decoding methods.
 These parameters are not independent though in a coincident recording, but very closely related.
 Correlation increases with an larger recording angles.
 Furthermore, correlation and imaging properties are influenced by the type of microphone used.
-In figure 14 the correlation coefficient of a coincident microphone setup in the diffuse field is shown as a function of the microphones' offset angle3.
+In figure 14 the correlation coefficient of a coincident microphone setup in the diffuse field is shown as a function of the microphones' offset angle.
 The correlation coefficient is independent of the directional pattern of the two microphones.
 One can see that the diffuse-field correlation coefficient between two coincident cardioids never falls below 0.5.
-If a diffuse-field correlation coefficient of zero is called for, this can only by achieved by directional patterns that have approximately the maximal omnidirectional component of a supercardioid (see Griesinger [11]).
+If a diffuse-field correlation apatterns that have approximately the maximal omnidirectional component of a supercardioid (see Griesinger [11]).